Categories & Rules

 Duo Interpretation is performance that creates an atmosphere of time and place, emphasizing development of character and appropriate physical movement.
 Lines are spoken from memory using offstage focus.

-Expository Speaking (new for 2022-23)
+Expository Speaking

 The challenge to the speaker is to present well-developed material that has the primary intent of providing information.
 The speech is to be coherent, unified, and clear.